finli/RNA_mutations/Movie script.md

 [Visual: Animate the RNA structure, where the same mutation at the tip causes the RNA to "unfold" or "break" in a way that reveals a hidden, vulnerable site—something akin to an exposed crack or weak spot in the structure.
 Then something glues it together again.]

 Narrator:
 To tackle this, we used SNPs linked to cancer survival from a genome study and applied the RNA-FM deep learning model to predict non coding RNA structure.
-This helped us identify mutations in cancer-related SNPs and a control grou of non-cancerous SNPs.
+This helped us identify mutations in cancer-related SNPs and a control group of non-cancerous SNPs.

 [Visual: Show SNPs affecting ncRNA structure, leading to dysfunctional tumor suppressor genes]